scraggo/comparing-javascript-test-runners/docs/test-runner.md

 JavaScript test runners for comparison:

-- Ava
+- AVA
 - Jest
-- Mocha (and an interesting plugin called mocha-parallel-tests)
+- Mocha (and an interesting plugin called `mocha-parallel-tests`)

 This repo contains two things:

-1. A node application that has the capability of running multiple tests in all of these frameworks.
-[Permalink](https://github.com/scraggo/comparing-javascript-test-runners/blob/master/docs/test-runner.md)
+1. A node application that has the capability of running tests in all these frameworks.
+[Documentation Permalink](https://github.com/scraggo/comparing-javascript-test-runners/blob/master/docs/test-runner.md)
-2. [A companion article](../README.md) - an in-depth comparison of these frameworks.
-This article gives context about the motivation for making this application.
+2. [A companion article](https://github.com/scraggo/comparing-javascript-test-runners/blob/master/README.md) that does an in-depth comparison of these frameworks and gives context about the motivation behind this application.
 [Permalink](https://github.com/scraggo/comparing-javascript-test-runners/blob/master/README.md)

 ## About the application

-In a nutshell, it's a test-runner that can:
+This application is a test-runner that can:

-- create the same tests that are compatible with multiple testing frameworks
+- create the same tests that are compatible with the testing frameworks above
 - run those tests with a comparison of the times it takes to execute them

 The number and length of the authored tests simulate a "true" test run in a significantly sized enterprise codebase.
 Each test runner has a template that will run the _same exact_ test blocks and take the _same exact_ amount of time in each block.
 (This is done with a `setTimeout` with a time that increases with each iteration of the loop that generates the test block.)